 Middlemen force vanilla prices up

-You’d think that when you see the cost of vanilla go up that the farmer would benefit, but that is not necessarily the case.
-To increase their margins, middlemen and those who invest in vanilla beans in vanilla producing countries, hold the beans off the market to force prices up.
+You’d think that when you see the cost of vanilla go up that the farmer would benefit, but that is not necessarily the case, though in the case of this crisis, the farmers have done well.
+To increase their margins, middlemen and those who invest in vanilla beans in vanilla producing countries, sometimes hold the beans off the market to force prices up.
 The lowest level of middlemen are those who drive trucks into the bush to collect the beans and who start the vanilla curing and drying process.
 They don’t make a big profit so when there is a shortage they benefit for a change.
 It’s the bigger middlemen and speculators who make the lion’s share of the money.
-Unfortunately, as is the case in this current crisis, speculators who laundered money gained from selling illegally harvested rosewood, bought up the 2015 Madagascar crop, which was small, and later sold it at very high prices to manufacturers and traders who were desperate for beans.
+Unfortunately, as is the case in this current crisis, speculators bought up the 2015 Madagascar crop, which was small, and later sold it at very high prices to manufacturers and traders who were desperate for beans.

 How serious is the vanilla shortage?

 Madagascar, the world’s largest producer of vanilla, is currently experiencing high tension and chaos, enough so that there are travel advisories to not visit certain areas of the country.
-The current hording and selling bad vanilla makes the country quite volatile.
-While the Malagasy people are known for kindness and the country was considered safe most of the time, things have changed in the last five or so years and it is important to check with government posts before visiting.
+The current hoarding and selling of bad vanilla makes the country quite volatile.
+While the Malagasy people are known for kindness and the country was considered safe most of the time, things have changed in the last nine or so years and it is important to check with government posts before visiting.

-The green vanilla beans, known as vrac, will come in to the processing houses, from the countryside beginning in May of 2017, which causes huge tension around prices.
-While there is a good crop in Madagascar this year — somewhere in the range 2000 – 2300 metric tons — beans are being picked green as farmers and middlemen want to make as much money as possible off the crisis.
+The green vanilla beans, known as vrac, will come in to the processing houses, from the countryside beginning in May of 2018, which causes huge tension around prices.
+While there was good flowering in Madagascar this year — which meant the possibility of beans in the range 2000 – 2300 metric tons — Cyclone Ava hit the coast of Madagascar during the flowering season, which means the flowers were knocked from the vines.
+When the beans are not quite ready to pick, they will be harvested, as farmers and middlemen want to make as much money as possible when the prices are high.
 This means the quality will be very poor.

 In Papua New Guinea, a fairly new but significant producer of beans and ground vanilla bean powder, the normal crop is 350 metric tons or more.
-Because of the low prices for so many years, the farmers stopped growing vanilla but they’re back in the game and were producing excellent vanilla.
-We’re not sure what to expect with the new crop, however, as they are harvesting green beans as well to keep up with the demand and to make more cash while they can.
+Because of the low prices for so many years, the farmers stopped growing vanilla but they’re back in the game and are producing bumper vanilla crops.
+Crop quality varies however, as they are harvesting too early as well to keep up with the demand and to make more cash while they can.
+Now that pricing information is easily available on the Internet, they expect — and hope to sell — their vanilla beans for more money than Madagascar, an unprecedented change as Madagascar was able to sell their beans for more money than any other country for a long time.
+East Africa and Indonesia have also ramped up their crop production, so there is actually a large stock of vanilla beans available.
+The problem?
+The prices are so high that most buyers don’t want to purchase more than a little at a time as the prices could drop suddenly.

-Mexico, which once provided the majority of the vanilla to the US, now only produces 30 – 35 metric tons of unprocessed vanilla a year at the most!
+Mexico, which once provided the vanilla beans to the world, as Mexico is where vanilla was domesticated and where they had the monopoly until the late 1800s, now only produces 30 – 35 metric tons of unprocessed vanilla a year at the most!
 This vanilla is already promised a year in advance.

-Adding to the ongoing problems in the vanilla industry, many of the corporations who produce frozen desserts and dairy products, will switch to “other natural flavors,” (which actually means synthetic or imitation vanilla created from plant sources or from highly engineered yeast and DNA produced on a 3D printer), rather than pay the higher prices.
+Adding to the ongoing problems in the vanilla industry, many of the corporations who produce frozen desserts and dairy products, will switch to “other natural flavors,” (which can mean either imitation vanilla or vanilla flavor made from vanillin drawn from plants other than vanilla beans), rather than pay the higher prices.
 When the prices drop, many will not switch back to using pure vanilla, further undercutting the industry.

 And what does this mean for bakers, bakeries, and lovers of sweet confections?